Appleby Dance Company Anti-Bullying Policy

 When a bullying incident is witnessed the instructor should remove both parties from the situation and hear both sides of the story.
 As soon as possible a written record of the incident should be made.
 Very minor incidents may be dealt with swiftly and verbally, and may require no further action – nonetheless positive action by instructors is necessary and a record made of the conversation.
 When a pupil complains of being bullied, he or she will be taken seriously and listened to.
 Any specific incidents will be noted down in writing, as well as a record of the pupil’s general feelings.
 When a parent raises an initial concern, the same process applies.

 At all times a calm, unbiased and reflective investigation is carried out of any allegations made, in consultation with all parties involved.
 The school will remain impartial, and make any decision regarding further action based on the evidence.
+If possible both parties should be reintegrated into the group/classroom as soon as possible.
+If not the parties should be taken to a safe place where a suitable adult can stay with them until an instructor attends.

 In cases of cyber-bullying, any evidence in the form of text messages or other postings should be retained.
 The principal should be involved in all such instances.

 All parties will meet at the earliest possible opportunity to try to find a solution, and agree a plan of action to prevent such incidents happening again.
 It is often helpful to have an impartial witness at such meetings, such as another instructor.
+All incidents of bullying should be reported to the instructors concerned, via a written report.
+In addition a copy will be sent to the Principal for the bullying central file.

 More severe cases of bullying will be reported to the Principal who will inform the parents and hold an investigation.
 If decided necessary, the Principal will decide whether to inform the Police or other agencies as needed.